haggen/ko.resource/README.md

     bob.age(25);
     bob.save();

-We use `_id` because it's intent to work with Mongo out-of-the-box and Mongo's API already respond with it.
+We use `_id` because it's intended to work with Mongo and Mongo's API already respond with _id.

     // We may destroy our recent created object with this: bob.destroy(); //-> It retains the model's current data